Implementation guide

 organisational policies, business rules and procedures.

-Undertaking regular assessment s or audits of systems will help an organisation verify that access to, use and sharing of information and records is managed in line with business requirements, legal obligations and the Government ICT Strategy or Action Plan (where appropriate).
+Undertaking regular assessments or audits of systems holding information and records will help you verify that access to, use and sharing of these information and records is managed in line with business requirements, legal obligations and the Government ICT Strategy or Action Plan (where appropriate).

 Key guidance